hydrologie/xhydro/CONTRIBUTING.rst

     .. code-block:: console

         git add .
-        git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+        git commit -s -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

-    On commit, ``pre-commit`` will check that multiple standards checks are passing, perform automatic fixes if possible, and warn of violations that require manual intervention.
-If ``pre-commit`` hooks fail, try fixing the issues, re-staging the files to be committed, and re-committing your changes.
-If need be, you can skip them with `git commit --no-verify`, but note that those checks are also performed on GitHub and a branch that fails to pass them will not be able to be merged.
+    On commit, ``prek`` will will run ``pre-commit`` checks that ensure code quality checks are passing, perform automatic fixes if possible, and warn of violations that require intervention.
+If your commit fails the checks initially, simply fix the errors, re-add the files, and re-commit.

     You can always run the hooks manually with:

     .. code-block:: console

         pre-commit run -a

+    If you want to skip the ``pre-commit`` hooks temporarily, you can pass the `--no-verify` flag to `git commit`.

 #.
 Submit a `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ through the GitHub website.